Combine Your Creativity With Some Maker Skills To Build One-Of-A-Kind Timepieces

 In addition to the basic tools above, you’ll likely need a soldering iron, wire strippers and (possibly) some helping hands for any digital build.
 The following components are also essential:

 RTC: One of the most common varieties is the DS1307, which is reasonably accurate and dirt cheap.
 But for a few dollars more, you can also get a DS3231 for exceptional accuracy over time.

-MCU: Nearly any microcontroller is able to communicate with an external RTC, but most modern controllers have one built in!
-Our go to is the Teensy 3.X series, though you will need a backup battery to keep your time.
+MCU: Nearly any microcontroller is able to communicate with an external RTC, but most modern controllers have one built in.
+Our go-to is the Teensy 3.X series, just keep in mind that you’ll need a backup battery to keep time.

 Display: Seven segment LEDs make for a classic look, but there’s really no limit to how you can turn that digital time into something that humans can read.